kahotsang/Analysis-of-Brazilian-Ecommerce-Dataset/README.md

 ## Description of Dataset
 The RawDataset contained in this project was adopted from the [original dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce) downloadable from Kaggle.
 The CleanDataset folder contains the cleaned dataset, together with some GDP information of each Brazilian city and state for further analysis.

+## Library Installation
+I used R and WinBUGS (for Bayesian Modelling) in this project.
+The followings are some necessary R packages for implementing my project:
+* dplyr
+* readr
+* lme4
+* R2WinBUGS

+## Methodology
+I perform regression analysis on the dataset.
+Particularly, I model the delivery time using Generalized Linear Mixed Effect Model (GLMM) with Gamma distribution,

+## Conclusion

 ## Credit
 Thanks to Olist for releasing this dataset.